matterandvoid-space/subscriptions/README.md

 The same hooks for fulcro use are in `space.matterandvoid.subscriptions.react-hook-fulcro`

-With this implementation components will re-render whenever subscribed data updates, you will probably want to sync to requestAnimationFrame - I will likely add this in the future (see reagent sources for inspiration).
+With this implementation components will re-render once per animation frame (via requestAnimationFrame) even if the reactive callback fires multiple times in one frame.

 See the examples directory in the source for working code.